MEng Mechanical Engineering with a Year in Industry

 More about tuition fees, living costs and financial support.

-The programme is well balanced, covering a wide range of topics in engineering science and engineering practice.
+This course is well balanced, covering a wide range of topics in engineering science and engineering practice.
+The course is designed to educate the next generation of mechanical engineers to have a positive impact on our society across the 21st century.

 Our curriculum embeds a diverse set of professional engineering and management skills spanning four core thematic areas: